San Juan, Abra

-San Juan, officially the Municipality of San Juan (Ili ti San Juan; Bayan ng San Juan), is a municipality in the province of Abra, Philippines.
+San Juan, officially the Municipality of San Juan (Ili ti San Juan; Ili ta San Juan; Ili nga San Juan; Bayan ng San Juan), is a municipality in the province of Abra, Philippines.
 According to the 2024 census, it has a population of 10,777 people.

 History

 The present-day town of San Juan was once inhabited by Tinguians, belonging to the Inlaud Tribe.
 Before the Spanish colonial era, the natives were believed to have traded with the Indo-Chinese.
 They were believed to have bartered with them as evidenced by the presence of antique jars, big bowls, gongs, arrows and shields, beads, jewel and gems.

 During the Spanish colonial era, a church was established and many of the people got baptized as Christians.
 The Spanish named the place San Juan.

 From 1907 to 1929, San Juan was a barrio of Dolores.
 By virtue of a Philippine Legislature bill sponsored by Abra's then-Representative Quintín Paredes and through the initiative of Dolores's then-Vice Mayor Manuel Magala, San Juan became a separate municipality.
 The new municipality was inaugurated on February 28, 1929.

 In the early hours of March 16, 1988, around 120 members of the New People's Army raided and burned down the town's municipal hall, though after four hours of fighting the responding government troopers were able to retake the establishment.